Anti-Comic-Book Articles

 Tops March, 1954, pp. 38-39 "Jekyll-Hyde of the Comics" short article about Bill Gaines, indicating that he has had financial success with, and criticism for, EC's horror comics.
 The article also notes EC's stories that are "well written, well-plotted, ruthless in their revelation of the kind of horror that lies just below the surface of life in modern America."
 Includes four Wally Wood panels from Shock SuspenStories #11.
 Read it!

-The Truth About Comic Books 1950's Anti-comics pamphlet by Ruth I. Johnson.
-This religious tract quotes from Wertham's Ladies' Home Journal article (dated November, 1953), but does not mention Seduction of the Innocent, so it would seem that this was published in late 1953 or early 1954, prior to the publication date of SOTI (April, 1954).
+The Truth About Comic Books circa late 1953/early 1954 Anti-comics pamphlet by Ruth I. Johnson.
+This religious tract quotes from Wertham's Ladies' Home Journal article (dated November, 1953).
+It notes that Dr. Wertham "has written a complete book about the subject," but indicates that its quotes are "reprinted by special permission form the Ladies' Home Journal.
+Copyright 1953, by Fredric Wertham."
+If SOTI had been published at the time this tract was printed, it seems likely the quotes would have been from SOTI (not LHJ) and credit would have been given to Rinehart.
+Based on that, it would seem that this was published in late 1953 or early 1954, prior to the publication date of SOTI (April, 1954).
 Many thanks to eBayer Comicstew (Stewart Silver) for discovering this previously-unknown piece of comic book history and for providing this information!
+Thanks also to John Navroth, of Fear in Four Colors, for submitting corrections.

 Woman's Day September, 1948, p.
 44-45+ "What About the Comic Books?" by Sidonie Matsner Gruenberg, Director, Child Study Association of America